IBE160/SG-Oslo-Best/docs/epics.md

 - **Covers:** FR-2.3
 - **Acceptance Criteria:**
     - Given I have an existing job application,
-    - When I choose the delete option for that application,
-    - And I confirm the deletion,
+    - When I choose the delete option and confirm the deletion,
     - Then the job application and any associated saved cover letters are removed from the database.

+**New Story 3.8: Implement Generation Status Indicator Component**
+- **As a** developer,
+- **I want** to create the "Generation Status Indicator" component,
+- **so that** users are kept engaged and informed during the AI generation process with a loading spinner and specified text.
+- **UX Spec:** Section 6.1.2 "Custom Components"
+- **Acceptance Criteria:**
+    - Given the AI generation process is initiated,
+    - When the component is displayed,
+    - Then it shows a loading spinner.
+    - And it periodically displays the message "Please give us an A".
+    - When generation is complete, the component is hidden.

 ---